JaniL/vr/README.md

 You can fetch info from different stations and trains.

-Many thanks to Apps4Finland for documenting the API: http://apps4finland.fi/fi/data/junat-kartalla-palvelun-rajapinta/ They want to notify that the service is still in the development, can change or might go down.
+Many thanks to Apps4Finland for documenting the API: http://apps4finland.fi/fi/data/junat-kartalla-palvelun-rajapinta/

+They want to notify that the service is still in the development, can change or might go down.

-Also apparently this shouldn't be used, unless you are making an entry to Apps4Finland contest.
+Also this shouldn't be used, unless you are making an entry to Apps4Finland contest.

 ## Install